-"It's crucial to look closely at unique open rates by receiver domain day to day, as well as across campaigns and IPs.
-That's because an overall open rate of 15%, for example, can easily conceal a 2% open rate at Hotmail, which would indicate that your mail is in the junk folder.
-With audience share shrinking for most senders at Hotmail, and Microsoft domains being tight with their spam filtering in recent years, it's easy to miss junking when looking only at overall open rates.
-And continue to monitor open rates by ISP as Apple's Mail Privacy Protection continues to roll out.
-Around half of your audience is still contributing real opens that indicate real user engagement.
-For those opted in to MPP, you can use the same method while looking at clicks instead.
-Click rates may be much lower than open rates but the same deltas between ISPs can reveal spam folder placement."
+"Even post-MPP, it's crucial to look closely at unique open rates by receiver domain day to day, as well as across campaigns and IPs.
+That's because an overall open rate of 15%, for example, can easily conceal a 2% open rate at Outlook.com, which would indicate that your mail is in the junk folder.
+However, because of MPP, you'll also want to watch clicks.
+Click rates may be much lower than open rates, but seeing big deltas between inbox providers can reveal spam folder placement."

-Brian SullivanStrategy Director of Email Deliverability Services, Oracle Marketing Consulting
+Brian SullivanStrategy Director of Email Deliverability Services, Oracle Digital Experience Agency